-Super Forth 64 compiled code becomes more compact than even assembly code!
+Super Forth 64 compiled code becomes more compact than even assembly code1 wer of Languages Constructs assembly code!

 SUPERFORTH 64 is the ultimate in a complete full-integrated program development system designed to help you program quickly and easily whether you are a beginner or a professional with interests in-Home use, Fast Games, Graphics, Music, Data Aquisition, Business, Education, Real Time Process Control, Communications, Robotics, Scientific, Artificial Intelligence.
 SUPERFORTH 64 is now used extensively industry wide by Software Professionals, Scientists, Engineers, Educators, Business People, Students...